JaurjenaParmar/JavaPrograms/README.md

 3) Programs related to Classes, Overloading and Overriding
 4) Programs for Calendar class and many more..

-Basically this repository has been created for completing assignments provided by teacher during my ongoing internhip.
+Basically this repository has been created for uploading my completed assignments provided by teacher during my ongoing internhip.